 Original video links and synopsis from Crossroads Cultural Center.

-Every Tuesday, CCM and FOCUS hold Women's dinner.
-Women's dinner begins at 6:30 PM at the Merton Center.
-During these dinners, either Fr.
-Dan or CCM members cook!
+Every Tuesday, CCM and FOCUS Family Dinner.
+Family Dinner begins at 6:30 PM at the Merton Center.
+During these dinners, CCM members cook!
 If you come early enough, you can help prepare food!
 We prepare Italian, Spanish, Cuban, Dominican and other types of food!
-We love Buffalo Wings just like you, and we just can't get enough prosciutto, too!